Cactus0501/Cactus0501.github.io/_teaching/2015-spring-teaching-2.md

 location: "Beijing, China"
 ---

-⮚	Generated user interests prediction by sequential recommendation model  <br />
-⮚	Iterated the masking model to enlarge similarity distance between training set and masking set <br />
-⮚	Iterated the training model to eliminate similarly distance between recommendation item and original item <br />
-⮚	Utilized adversarial masking mechanism to optimize the loss function for training model and masking model simultaneously
+⮚	Introduced adversarial masks within the embedding layer, creating different augmentation views specifically designed for the SR task  <br />
+⮚	Integrated an inference module with an occlusion module, which not only refines the mask generation mechanism but also improves the recommendation task to higher levels of accuracy and efficiency <br />

+⮚	Conducted a comprehensive set of experiments on four public datasets, which demonstrate the superiority of our proposed model over state-of-the-art baselines